(Just Like) Starting Over: Release and reception

-The song is Lennon's biggest solo hit in the United States, staying at number 1 for five weeks.
-Before Lennon was shot in New York City on 8 December 1980, the single had reached number 6 on the US charts.
+The song is Lennon's biggest solo hit in the US, staying at number 1 for five weeks.
+Before Lennon was murdered in New York City on 8 December 1980, the single had reached number 3 on the US charts.
 It reached number 1 for the week ending 27 December.
 Billboard ranked it at the No. 4 song for 1981.
 The song also reached number 1 on the Cashbox Top 100.

 In the UK, it had peaked at number 8 in the charts and had fallen to position number 21 before Lennon's death propelled it to number 1.
 It was overtaken to the Christmas Number One Single rank by the St Winifred's School Choir's "There's No One Quite Like Grandma," finishing at number 2 on that list.
 By 6 January 1981, there were three Lennon songs in the UK top 5, a feat that remained unequalled for 35 years when Justin Bieber managed to accomplish this in January 2016.

 Billboard magazine considered "(Just Like) Starting Over" to be an "uptempo, fresh sounding rocker," praising the "irresistible melody and lyric line," the "exceptional rhythm unit" as well as Lennon's vocal performance.
 Record World said that "John steps briskly into the mainstream with this glorious pop-rocker."

 In 2013, Billboard ranked it as the 62nd biggest hit of all time on the Billboard Hot 100 chart.

-Ultimate Classic Rock critic Stephen Lewis rated it as Lennon's 7th greatest solo love song, saying that "The undeniably catchy rock and roll song – a tribute to past rock and rollers – appeals to ears and hearts, with a solid groove and an optimistic and wistful lyric that is honest, without becoming maudlin."
+Stereogum contributors Timothy and Elizabeth Bracy rated it as Lennon's seventh best solo song, saying that it "finds him in throwback mode, delightfully evoking the doo-wop of his childhood on an uncharacteristically winsome ode to rejuvenated love."
+Ultimate Classic Rock critic Stephen Lewis rated it as Lennon's seventh greatest solo love song, saying that "The undeniably catchy rock and roll song – a tribute to past rock and rollers – appeals to ears and hearts, with a solid groove and an optimistic and wistful lyric that is honest, without becoming maudlin."

-On 8 October 2010, in honor of what would have been his 70th birthday the following day, iTunes released remastered albums, iTunes LPs, and a free track, the 2010 remix of "(Just Like) Starting Over".